ioios-io/demos/2. Lighting Control in Home Assistant/README.md

 The template sensors store the attributes taken from the light group as 'living_room_brightness' and 'living_room_warmth' and these are the values we will pass through to ESPHome.

 ## ESPHome Configuration
 As with example #1, most of the heavy lifting is done within ESPHome.
 The primary feat I am aiming to achieve is to have the rotary encoder function differently dependant on which page is being displayed.
-I have accomplished this by creating an internal sensor called menu_tracker and every time the page is written, we write a value unqiue to each page into this sensor so we can determine which page is being displayed at any time.
+I have accomplished this by creating an internal sensor called menu_tracker and every time the page is written, we write a value unique to each page into this sensor so we can determine which page is being displayed at any time.

-** NOTE: In my testing with an ESP8266, I had to delay the checking of this sensor value by 0.8 seconds in order for the value to be relied upon.
-This delay could probably be reduced considerably if you are using an ESP32.
-I haven't tested that theory though.**

 #### Copy and paste this into ESPHome, replace all default, existing text.
 You need to change the values in substitutions to suit your installation.
 Ensure the deviceName and deviceUpper is unique for each device.